AdobeDocs/commerce-extensibility/src/pages/app-development/services-comparison.md

 # Services comparison

-This guide highlights key differences and benefits between Adobe Commerce and Adobe Developer App Builder services.
+This guide highlights key differences and benefits of using Adobe Developer App Builder services over services available within Adobe Commerce.
 It provides a comparison of services used in both platforms and outlines the differences in their implementation and usage.

 For more comparison information, refer to: